OlavHN/comoyo.github.com/_posts/2013-08-01-m2m_adventures.md

 ---
 layout: post
 authors: [caroline, christian]
-title: Adventures in Machine to Machine communication
+title: Measuring water and air temperature with Arduino GSM shield
 category: M2M
 ---

-If you didn't know, Comoyo's offices at Fornebu are located pretty close to the water.
-What with the warm weather we've been having lately, many Comoyans spend their lunch break down by the beach, some even bringing towels and swimming gear.
+If you didn't know, Comoyo's offices in Oslo are located pretty close to the water.
+With the warm weather we've been having lately, many Comoyans spend their lunch break down by the beach, some even bringing towels and swimming gear.
 That gave us an idea: What better way to demonstrate machine to machine communication than to make a combined water/air temperature sensor?
 Making and demonstrating a working M2M prototype is the goal of the summer intern project we have been assigned to, so we might as well make something fun while we’re at it!

 ![image](/assets/img/posts/m2m/matias-swimming.jpg)
 *Software Engineer Matias Holte enjoying the water at Fornebu, complete with sombrero*